ShababAhmedd/AutomatedWebFormsAndScraping/README.md

 ## Prerequisites

-Before running the tests, ensure the following tools are installed:
+Before running the tests, ensure the following:

 - Java 17 or higher
-- Selenium WebDriver
-- JUnit 5 for testing
-- ChromeDriver (or any other driver, depending on the browser you're using)
+- ChromeDriver (or another WebDriver if you're using a different browser)

-Dependencies required for the project are already included in the `build.gradle` file, which you can find in the project directory.
-The relevant dependencies are:
+The project dependencies for Selenium WebDriver and JUnit 5 are already configured in the `build.gradle` file:

 ```groovy
 dependencies {